 Set up communication from ProPresenter to Lightkey

-- 1 Make sure that Lightkey is open. - 2 In ProPresenter, open the Settings window and click Devices. - 3 Click + and choose MIDI from the pop-up menu. - 4 In the dialog that appears, make the following changes:
+- 1 Make sure that Lightkey is open. - 2 In ProPresenter, open the Settings window and click Devices. - 3 Click Add Device and choose MIDI from the pop-up menu. - 4 In the next screen, make the following changes: